huguanjing/ghulab/_posts/2017-05-21-write-in-markdown.md

 **TextEdit** comes pre-installed in Mac OS, which opens a new document in rich text mode by default.
 To work in plain text mode, go to **Format > Make Plain Text** in the menu bar, or use the keyboard shortcut **Shift-Command-T**.
 Other coding editors like BBEdit, TextWrangler, Xcode, etc work too.

 ### How to make tables?
-Creating tables in Markdown is straightforward, but aligning cells with tons of  `|` and `-` really sucks! **TableFlip** seems to be a useful tool but it costs $18.99... seriously?
-Marked2 was only $13.99!
+Creating tables in Markdown is straightforward, but aligning cells with tons of  `|` and `-` really sucks! **TableFlip** seems to be a useful tool but it costs $18.99... why?
+Marked2 was only $13.99.
 I will stick to this online table generator (http://www.tablesgenerator.com/markdown_tables) until I am getting really desperate.